modelica/ModelicaSpecification/Tutorial.md

 ```Modelica
 LevelSensor.Out.StartPump = PumpController.In.StartPump;
 ```
-For simulation, this equations needs to be solved for PumpController.In.StartPump.
+For simulation, this equations needs to be solved for `PumpController.In.StartPump`.
 Boolean equations always needs to have a variable in either the left hand part or the right hand part or in both in order to be solvable.